“Better than a thousand hollow words is one word that brings peace.” -The Dhammapada

 This reunion is symbolized during the summer solstice with the longest day of the year.
 When the sun reaches its maximum power in the Northern Hemisphere and appears from our perspective to stand still on its movement along the horizon, it symbolizes the “inner sun” of the prepared initiate, reaching the maximum point of conscious awakening and enlightenment.
 This is the time of true spiritual triumph.

-The powerful “Maha”(Great) mantra, which may be practiced at this time of the year in order to experience more its spiritual significance, is highly revered Gayatri – one of the most sacred Hindu mantras, closely associated with the powers of the sun.
+The powerful “Maha”(Great) mantra, which may be practiced at this time of the year in order to experience better its spiritual significance, is the highly revered Gayatri – one of the most sacred Hindu mantras, closely associated with the powers of the sun.
+Devi Gayatri (divine deity personifying this mantra) is believed to be the Mother of the Vedas, the most ancient Hindu sacred texts.
 Devi Gayatri (divine deity personifying this mantra) is believed to be the Mother of the Vedas, the most ancient Hindu sacred texts.

 This mantra connects its practitioners further with the forces of the sun (“Savitar”) and deeper than simply feeling warmth and seeing light, which is just “the tip of the iceberg”.
 The sun is multidimensional and affects us beyond the physical – on subtle levels of energy, information, psychology, and the spirit.